 Are we really going to camp?

-On Wednesday night, Luckyday Scholars and Luckyday Staff will stay at Camp Lake Stephens, about ten minutes east of Oxford.
+On Wednesday, Luckyday Scholars and Luckyday Staff will travel to Camp Lake Stephens, about ten minutes east of Oxford.
+During the day we will have several outstanding speakers as well as team building activities.
+Scholars will stay overnight at Camp Lake Stephens on Wednesday night.
 Travel to and from Camp Lake Stephens will be by charter bus.
 For more information about the facilities, please visit www.camplakestephens.com

 Goals of the Retreat